When it comes to what social media data mining is and how it works, we first must truly understand: what is social media mining?

 An added benefit is that this kind of manipulation helps to conduct and progress online business.
 Social media extensions, through which a lot of data passes, help to track hidden information, which is key in intellectual analysis.

 The process involves counting preferences or better analysis: strength, mood, coverage, and other characteristics that can be measured.
 Metadata, which is the basis of the content on social networks, is also widely used and many experts consider them more valuable than the content itself.
-Data is extracted on social networks through the following platforms: commercial intermediaries and free tools.
+Data is extracted on social networks through the following platforms: commercial intermediaries and free social media mining tools.

 Simply put, it’s a way to capture what and how people talk about the Internet.
 However, access to these methods is uneven, and large corporations tend to be closest to analytical tools.